eliseomartelli/eliseomartelli.it/_posts/2020-03-10-ansible_tasmota.md

 ## Getting our feet wet with Ansible

 Ansible revolves around the concept of [_Infrastructure as Code_](https://en.wikipedia.org/wiki/Infrastructure_as_code) and provides a set of tools to manage said infrastructure.
-One advantage of pursuing to keep our configurations within Ansible is the ability to reproduce builds(configurations in our case).
+One advantage of pursuing to keep our configurations within Ansible is the ability to reproduce builds (configurations, in our case).

 ## Ansible's basic concepts